 Why are prices excessive?

-What's more, a proper order may not be placed after the sample(s) or trial orders for many possible reasons.
-The manufacturers have to take precautions for femage control.
+What’s more, a proper order may not be placed after the sample(s) or trial orders for many possible reasons.
+The manufacturers have to take precautions for quality control.

 Most of the new buyers are new to the “mysterious China import business”.

-They want to earn profits but they are frightened by so many rumours from thousands of aspects, of various forms and versions.
+They want to earn profits but they are frightened by so many rumors from thousands of aspects, of various forms and versions.

 They learn that many fraud transactions happen in e-trade.
 They are very cautious when buying something outside their country.